-Student exit surveys - whenever a student leaves they complete a survey about the school premises, resources, pastoral care, teaching and teacher/student relationships.
-These surveys have been very positive.

-Social Media - comments about the school on Facebook by parents have been very positive.

-Transition to Work Providers - When students leave the school they are linked with a Transition to Work provider.
-These providers have commented that the students often cite Warakirri College as the best thing that has happened to them.

-Student attendance rates - Our information is that government schools which serve the same demographic as Warakirri tend to have an attendance rate of around 30%.
-Our attendance rate is 48 -69% which shows that students feel safe and engaged.

-Student retention rate - Student retention rates are always higher than we anticipate from enrolment data.
+- Student exit surveys whenever a student leaves they complete a survey about the college premises, resources, pastoral care, teaching and teacher/student relationships.
+These surveys have been very positive. - Social Media comments about the college on Facebook by parents have been very positive. • - Student attendance rates Our information is that government schools which serve the same • demographic as Warakirri tend to have an attendance rate of around 30%.
+Our attendance rate is 48-69% which shows that students feel safe and engaged. - Student retention rate Student retention rates are always higher than we anticipate from enrolment data.
 A large number of students proceeded to Year 11, having indicated on enrolment that they would leave at the end of Year 10.
-When questioned about this they replied that school was a very safe and pleasant place to be so they had decided to stay.

-Student referrals - many students come to enrol in the college as a result of students or parents of students referring friends.
-At Blacktown there is a particularly high percentage of students who have gender dysphoria or who are transgendering.
-This group is a source of mutual support and they find the atmosphere of acceptance to be very positive.
+When questioned about this they replied that college was a very safe and pleasant place to be, so they had decided to stay. - Student referrals many students come to enrol in the college as a result of students or parents of students referring friends.
+We have a positive reputation as an inclusive college and therefore have a significant number of students who are LGBTQIA+.
+This group is a source of mutual support for each other and they find the atmosphere of acceptance to be very positive.

-"Studying at Warakirri helped me overcome things that were challenging.
-It's changed my life!"

-Anita (18 years old)
+"I now have the support I need to motivate me to do the best of my ability and I have special bonds with people that I hope will last a lifetime".

+- CHARMAINE (YEAR 12)

+"Honestly, Warakirri has been the best thing that happened to me.
+I have gained genuine connections with teachers and students that will change the rest of my life.
+Warakirri has become a second home, a safe place where I can be myself and leave behind the troubles that follow me."

+- BROOKE (YEAR 12)

+Initiatives promoting respect and responsibility

+Warakirri students come from backgrounds of social disadvantage and they and their families are generally the recipients of public largesse.
+Due to the Covid-19 pandemic, many of the guest speakers we would usually have at the College's Gatherings (assemblies) presenting on a range of topics to promote respect and responsibility were unable to attend.

+Anzac Day commemorations were held at each campus and the Fairfield Campus celebrated Harmony Day with activities organised by students.

+"Warakirri College has helped me get into a routine and gave me hope.
+I was reassured that I am way smarter than I thought, and I formed great relationships with people, improving my negative mindset".

+- AMARIS (YEAR 11)

-13. 2019 Financial Data
+Financial Data